matthew-d-murphy/resumes/current-resume.md

 #### Management Information Analyst

 _07/2007 - 04/2016_
-* Analyzed business intelligence data to identify issues within processes and procedures.
+* Analyzed applicant pre-employment data from customers and third-party vendors to identify and resolve discrepancies.
-* Designed and developed queries and reports using business intelligence products.
+* Developed queries and reports for managaging and supporting federal pre-employment processes.
-* Planned and prioritized requests for new functionality, reports, and data points for business intelligence products.
+* Planned and prioritized requests for new functionality, reports, and data points in response to hiring initiatives.
-* Coordinated with stakeholders to determine user needs and reach consensus on product or service development.
+* Coordinated with stakeholders to determine needs and reach consensus on data-related projects.

 ### Comcast
 #### DTS Quality Control/Third Party Verification Specialist

 _08/2001 - 05/2007_
 * Prepared reports and developed reporting procedures using Microsoft Office products.
-* Effectively explained complex technical processes to customers in simple terms.
+* Effectively explained complex regulatory and technical processes to residential telephone customers in simple terms.
-* Provided technical training on systems and procedures.
+* Provided technical training on order entry systems and regulatory procedures related to telephony service.
-* Highly skilled in multiple order entry and auditing systems.

 ### TIC Enterprises, LLC
 #### Sales Executive

 _01/2001 - 04/2001_
 * Consulted with small/mid-sized businesses to develop customized communications solutions.
-* Developed business proposals including cost justification and return on investment.
+* Developed business proposals, cost justifications and return on investment statements.
 * Trained on Nortel Norstar hardware and applications and Nextel business solutions.

 ## Education